HAVE THE "IT'S A DATE" MINDSET

 PACKING ESSENTIALS FOR YOUR SESSION

-» Lipstick/Make Up Touch Ups - There's usually a fair amount of kissing & nuzzling, so bringing along some makeup to touch up either your lip stain or foundation to keep you feeling gorgeous is definitely suggested.
+» Lipstick/Make Up Touch Ups - There's usually a fair amount of kissing & nuzzling, so bringing along some makeup to touch up either your lip stain or foundation to keep you feeling gorgeous.

 » Fun Flask - Sometimes you just need a little liquid courage!
 It's kind of amazing what a difference taking a quick swig of alcohol before an engagement session can do for the nerves!